wordset/wordset/README.md

 We use the latest version of Ruby, 2.1.5.
 We recommend using RVM to manage Ruby versions.

+This project requires MongoDB.
+On OS X with Homebrew, this is as easy as `brew install mongo`, but see [Mongo Installation Instructions](http://docs.mongodb.org/manual/installation/) for more information on your platform.

 ## Installation

-* `git clone git@github.com:wordset/wordset-data.git` this repository
+* `git clone https://github.com/wordset/wordset-api.git` this repository
 * change into the new directory
 * `bundle install`